oSoWoSo/SimpleX-Discover/README.md

 # SimpleX - User Groups: Index
-#### List of Communities, Group Chats, Bots and More.
+### List of Communities, Group Chats, Bots and More.

-*This repo lists some common "public" group chats that are currently most well known within the community (or on my end).!*

-*This list is implicitly not meant to be or become a full reference of every or most major groups.
-Having a global list defeats the intrinsic anonymity which group chats provide, particularly private groups (until public groups come, or contact addreses will not be available anymore)
+This repo lists some common "public" group chats that are currently most well known within the community (or on my end).
+It is implicitly not meant to be or evolve into a full index of every or most group chats on the platfom.
+It defeats intrinsic anonymity for private group chats.

----

-*The section below can be skipped actually, some of it is rambling too much haha.
+*(The section below can be skipped actually, some of it is rambling too much haha.)*

+# Purpose

 ### Premable.. mumble..?
 This is a highly experimental project with no future plans, as it's already a terminally ill concept in it's deathbed.